deekshaarora12/Calculator_Behaviour/addition.md

 Then I see the "added number" as the result

-Scenario: Addition of +ve and -ve number
+Scenario: Addition of positive number and negative number

-Given Two numbers one +ve and other -ve
+Given Two numbers one positive and other negative

 When  The calculator is turned on
 And I type in "negative number"